Skip to main content

 The EU-Africa Global Health Partnership is the third program of the European & Developing Countries Clinical Trials Partnership (EDCTP3).

-The aim of this partnership is to support international research partnerships that accelerate the clinical evaluation of drugs, vaccines and diagnostics for the most important infectious diseases in sub-Saharan Africa.
+Global Health EDCTP3 is a partnership between the European Commission, representing the European Union, and the EDCTP Association, representing the governments of 15 European and 30 sub-Saharan African countries.
+Established in 2021, the aim of this partnership is to support international research partnerships that accelerate the clinical evaluation of drugs, vaccines and diagnostics for the most important infectious diseases in sub-Saharan Africa.
 Novel approaches to surveillance and control of emerging/recurrent infections will also be promoted.
 In addition, clinical research capacities in sub-Saharan Africa are to be strengthened.
 Building on the two previous EDCTP programs, the partnership will ensure more people have access to new medical interventions and help protect regional and global health security.

 EDCTP Website